 What If I Name the Wrong Individual or Entity?

-If you list an individual or entity on the trademark application that is not actually the applicant (i.e. does not meet the criteria for any of the four filing bases), then the application is considered void and any resulting trademark registration is void and without any legal effect.
+If you list an individual or entity on the USPTO trademark application form that is not actually the applicant (i.e. does not meet the criteria for any of the four filing bases), then the application is considered void and any resulting trademark registration is void and without any legal effect.
 If you make this unfortunate mistake, it cannot be corrected by preparing and filing a trademark assignment with the USPTO.
 Instead, you would have to file a brand new trademark application that names the proper applicant.

 Questions About Who’s the Applicant?

 I’m experienced US trademark attorney Morris Turek.
 If you’re still a little confused about who should be listed as the applicant in your trademark application, feel free to contact me for a no-charge consultation.
 You can send an email to firstname.lastname@example.org, call me at (314) 749-4059, or submit the contact form located below.
 I look forward to speaking with you soon.